bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 Again, PowerShell separates these tasks, providing separate dedicated tools for each purpose:

 1. Data gets written to files with an appropriate output command, e.g. `Out-File`.
-2. PowerShell provides a dedicated logging feature — [Transcripts](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.host/start-transcript?view=powershell-7.4)
+2. PowerShell provides a dedicated logging feature called [Transcripts](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.host/start-transcript?view=powershell-7.4), and errors and warnings can be captured on variables.

-### Putting Order on Arguments with Defined Parameters
+### Argument Sanity with Parameter Definitions

 Before we go any further we need other pause for a note on jargon — for all intents and purposes *arguments* and *parameters* are synonyms.
 So far in this series we've chosen to use *argument* because that's the jargon used in both the JavaScript and Bash communities and documentation.
 However, PowerShell's authors made the other choice, so in syntax, documentation, and the broader community, the word you'll see is *parameter*.
 For your own sanity, and for ease of searching online, I strongly recommend that when you think about PowerShell, you think about parameters rather than arguments.